What Should Keyword Research Look Like?

 The transition is not going to be easy.
 It's hard to pull away from a keyword research strategy that focuses on securing high volume keywords as its primary focus to one where a broad and

 topical approach is of the utmost importance.
 Big-time high volume search terms are like keyword research candy, it's hard to resist.
 However, with search heading where I think it is, such a strategy is not the healthiest way to undertake keyword research.
 Google's approach is becoming about offering a true look at a topic from all of its major vantage points in an effort to help users move towards their ultimate search ends.
 For your site to fit into this paradigm would mean revising the significance of a strategy that hinges on search volume and clinging to one that is all about topical comprehensiveness in every way imaginable.
-In other words, 2019 is not about more, it's about better.
+In other words, it is not about more, it's about better.
 Better keywords that are better aligned

 how Google sees search will do better for your site!